draktuls/draktuls.github.io/content/about/index.md

 showEdit: false
 showWordCount: false
 showToc: false
+centerTitle: true
 ---

+---
-My name is Jan and I go by drak or draktuls *(which originated in the game Warcraft III)*.
+My name is Jan and I go by drak or draktuls *(some of you may recognize similar name from the game Warcraft III)*.

-I am very enthusiastic about infosec as whole and I love writing custom tools.
+I am very enthusiastic about infosec as whole.
+But mostly I dig low level stuff.
+I also love writing custom tools.

-However I am currently focusing on these fields:
+Currently my main focus is on:
 - Exploit development
 - Vulnerability research
 - Reverse engineering

 **Contact**

-If you wish to contact me, the best bets are probably these:
+If you wish to contact me, the best bet are probably these:
 - [Discord](https://discord.com/users/308273436076015618)
 - [Email](mailto:dr4k.sec{at}gmail.com)